-If you want to see the legends and function information for the controls on the wing, there is a Mobile Wing workspace window - double click <View/Open> and select "Mobile Wing".
-Using the Context Menu buttons you can select different views for this workspace which combine the playbacks and macro/executor buttons into one screen, or you can display them in separate pages.
+If you want to see the legends and function information for the wing controls, there is a Mobile Wing workspace window - double click <View/Open> and select "Mobile Wing".
+Using the Context Menu buttons you can select different views for this workspace which combine the playbacks and executor buttons into one screen, or you can display them in separate pages.